Office screens and partitions

 The office screen range at Paperstone

-We can offer you a full choice of flat, shaped desktop office screens, top vision screens and even curved screens.
+We offer a full choice of flat and shaped desktop screens, top vision screens and even curved screens.
 Fitted with a unique and revolutionary patent-pending linking mechanism, you can arrange and re-arrange your office layouts with the minimum of fuss and effort.

 - Choice of standard and custom colours